Can Old People Get Tattoos?

 "You'll never get a decent job if you have a tattoo."

-I personally know 5 nurses, 3 doctors, 3 bankers, 2 bank tellers, 2 small business owners, an insurance agent, a judge, 4 real estate agents, and a host of clerks, secretaries, teachers, and professors that sport visible tattoos.
+I personally know five nurses, three doctors, three bankers, two bank tellers, two small business owners, an insurance agent, a judge, four real estate agents, and a host of clerks, secretaries, teachers, and professors that sport visible tattoos.
 Why?
 Because the professional world is becoming much more lenient towards tattoos.

 Art Needs No Regret